TODAY ONLY MY DEBUT NOVEL IS AVAILABLE ACROSS THE WORLD FOR FREE!

 As I stumble my way through learning how to blog, it is apparent to me that last week’s entry was a revelation!
 Using the word press statistics thingy it has told me that my largest audience last week was in fact USA.
 Thank you from across the pond!
 But I must also send thanks to Canada, Australia, New Zealand and the 2 views I had from Italy.

-A big thanks to all of you, facebook groupies or booksie members and anyone in between, cheers guys!!
+A big thanks to all of you, Facebook groupies and anyone in between, cheers guys!!

 Before we continue!
 Above you can see a new page has been added next to Contact.
 This is my current plan, check back as it will get updated as progress is made.